Friday, May 29, 2026

 One in six Harrisburg students is homeless

-Illinois identified nearly 50,000 homeless students in 2024-25, a six-year high.
+Illinois identified nearly 50,000 students who are currently homeless in 2024-25, a six-year high.
 The steepest rates are in rural southern Illinois, not Chicago.

 One in six Harrisburg students is homeless